Climate Prosperity

 The

-such as Paul Hawken, Amory and Hunter Lovins, William McDonough, and Peter Senge
+development experts such as Paul Hawken, Amory and

 Numerous

-corporations, including DuPont, General Electric, IBM, and Nike, are practicing
+corporations, including DuPont, General Electric, IBM, Nike, and Interface, are

-innovation, efficiency, and conservation to enhance their productivity and
+practicing innovation, efficiency, and conservation to enhance their

-“peak oil” by switching from petrochemicals to life science bio-products,
+responded to “peak oil” by switching from petrochemicals to life science

-substantially improving their profitability through saving $3 billion and
+bio-products, substantially improving their profitability through saving $3

-expanding revenues by producing goods that are better for the environment.
+billion and expanding revenues by producing goods that are better for the

 Fortunately,